Build a contract schema#

 Embedding the schema#

-In order to embed the schema into the smart contract module, we add
+In order to embed the schema into the smart contract module, add --schema-embed to the build command by using

 $cargo concordium build --schema-embed